 Digital Will be the Main Focus

-Approximately 20 years ago, some of the famous financial; institutions started the trend of “e-business”, to eliminate the wave of e-commerce interest.
-Subsequently, the preliminary “e” went away, and this has become every day; brand due to Internet improvements, large technology investments, and enormous advances in performance.
+Approximately 20 years ago, some of the famous financial institutions started the trend of “e-business”, to eliminate the wave of e-commerce interest.
+Subsequently, the preliminary “e” went away, and this internet presence has become an every day assumption for brands.